Flamborough Head Lighthouse: Current lighthouse

 The present lighthouse, designed by Samuel Wyatt and costing £8,000 to build, was first lit on 1 December 1806.
 It had a distinctive light characteristic of two white flashes followed by a red flash.
 This was provided by the lighting apparatus, which was designed by optics specialist George Robinson, who was also Chief Inspector of Lighthouses at Trinity House.
 It consisted of a revolving vertical shaft with a three-sided frame on which were mounted 21 argand lamps, 7 on each side, with parabolic reflectors.
 On one of the three sides the reflectors were covered with red glass: this was the first use of red glass in a lighthouse and represented the first use of the colour as part of a light characteristic; the idea was soon taken up elsewhere.
 According to a description of the lighthouse written in 1818, the red light was used to distinguish Flamborough's lighthouse from the one at Cromer.
 A Victorian pilot book used the mnemonic: 'Two whites to one red / Indicates Flambro' Head'.

 In 1872, a new paraffin lamp was installed to the design of James Douglass.
 Flamborough was the first Trinity House lighthouse to use paraffin, which had only lately been introduced as a lighthouse illuminant; afterwards, the Corporation upgraded all its oil burners to paraffin.

 Along with the new lamp, a new first-order dioptric optic was installed, by Chance Brothers of Smethwick, The revolving optic was designed to maintain the lighthouse's characteristic of two white flashes followed by one red flash; the speed of revolution was changed, however, from a flash every two minutes to a flash every 30 seconds.
 Driven by clockwork, the optic was described at the time as 'a circular frame of six faces, composed of great glass prisms, [...] the third and sixth faces having sheets of ruby glass before them to give the red effect to the light'.
 These red-flashing lenses were made more than double the width of the clear white-flashing panels, to compensate for the reduced intensity caused by the ruby filters; with a width in azimuth of 69.5°, they were at the time the widest lens panels yet constructed.
 The alterations cost £7,000 and provided a range of 21 nmi.
 In 1907 the speed of rotation was increased, so as to give a flash every fifteen seconds.

-In 1925 the lantern was made taller, to accommodate a new 15-foot lens.
-The lens is a large (first-order) revolving catadioptric optic made up of four asymmetrical panels; it displays four white flashes every fifteen seconds.
+In 1925 the lantern was made taller, to accommodate a new 15-foot lens: a large (first-order) revolving catadioptric optic made up of four asymmetrical panels, which displayed four white flashes every fifteen seconds.
 (After the new lens was installed, the old apparatus was transferred to the Bahamas to be used as part of a programme of improvements to the lighthouses there.)
 The light was converted from oil to electricity in 1940.